MStoreide/Simplification-Algorithms/README.md

 NM = NonManifold
 For some algorithms it was not necessary to have manifold geometry, meaning that some geometries are surface meshes rather than watertight meshes.
 So the repository contains both manifold and nonmanifold versions of some geometry.
 They are denoted with NM after the object name.
+UPDATE: This is not used in the final version.

 B = Baseline
 This is the HiPoly mesh used in comparisons.